What's Happening at St. Francis-in-the-Fields

 Circle of Friends

-Circle of Friends is a pastoral care ministry of note writing (birthday, get well, thank you, encouragement, etc.) The next meeting of Circle of Friends will be held in the church library on Wednesday, February 22 at 5:30 pm.
+The Circle of Friends will meet in person, in the library, on Wednesday, September 27 at 5:30 pm.
 If you are unable to join us in person but would still like to participate, please contact Sue Lenkaitis.
 Packets can be prepared for pickup or delivery as needed.

 Additionally, if you know someone who would benefit from a note of encouragement, well wishes or any other message from our ministry, please contact Sue and we will add them to our list.
 We want to ensure we're reaching those who need it most.